Testcase generation for random inputs.

 std::cout <<

-sequence & equal_range(int left, int right)
+list & equal_range(int left, int right)

 Random DNA sequence of length 8 with no equal adjacent values.